* Investors retreat from riskier assets

 * Spot gold may test resistance at $1,291/oz -technicals

-(Adds comment, updates prices) BENGALURU, Aug 18 (Reuters) - Gold was mostly steady on Friday amid weaker Asian stocks, with some investors gravitating towards safe-haven assets on political uncertainty in the United States and after a van mowed through crowds in Barcelona, killing 13 people.
+(Adds comment, updates prices) BENGALURU, Aug 18 (Reuters) - Gold rose for a third day on Friday amid weaker Asian stocks, with some investors gravitating towards safe-haven assets on political uncertainty in the United States and after a terrorist attack in Spain killed 13 people.

-at $1,293.10 per ounce.
+percent at $1,298.20 per ounce.
 Asian stock investors joined a global retreat from riskier assets on Friday and the dollar wavered on growing doubts about U.S. President Donald Trump's ability to fulfil his economic agenda.
 Markets were further shaken as Spain mounted a sweeping anti-terror operation on Friday after a suspected Islamist militant drove a van into crowds in Barcelona, killing 13 people before fleeing.
-"Risk aversion is back on the table again ...
-Market-watchers basically ignored the better-than-expected U.S. initial jobless claims, and digested the unexpected terror attack in Barcelona amid the growing controversy in the U.S.-centric political space," OCBC analyst Barnabas Gan wrote in a note.
+"The risk factors, including the Trump administration, geopolitical tensions and diplomatic crises, all are now in an evolving state.
+I don't think they have been solved or discounted yet," Mark To, head of research at Hong Kong's Wing Fung Financial Group, said.
 There are increasing concerns around the Trump administration's ability to push ahead with its policies following the disbandment of two high-profile business advisory councils over the president's remarks on violence in Virginia.

 "The ongoing discord coming out of Washington could prove supportive for gold as well, as this could pressure the dollar further just as the Fed is casting fresh doubts about its rate timetable," INTL FCStone analyst Edward Meir said.
-Financial markets are warning of weakness in the U.S. economy, so the Federal Reserve should be "very patient and judicious" as it considers whether to raise interest rates, Dallas Fed President Robert Kaplan said on Thursday.
+Policymakers in Europe and the U.S. expressed concerns about unwinding monetary stimulus too soon.

-low on Thursday after minutes of the European Central Bank's July 20 policy meeting showed policymakers were worried about a possible overshoot in the euro.
 Gold is sensitive to rising interest rates because they push up bond yields, increasing the opportunity cost of holding non-yielding bullion, and tend to strengthen the dollar, in which gold is priced.
+"Over the medium-term, gold is likely to continue trading in the $1200 to $1300 range, with possible monetary tightening by the Fed limiting the upside," Wing Fung's To said.
 Spot gold faces resistance at $1,291 per ounce and it may hover below this level or retrace towards support at $1,271 again, Reuters technical analyst Wang Tao said.

-(Reporting by Apeksha Nair in Bengaluru; Editing by Joseph Radford)
+(Reporting by Apeksha Nair and Arpan Varghese in Bengaluru; Editing by Joseph Radford and Christian Schmollinger)